Faculty of Architecture and History of Art, University of Cambridge, Miguel Santa Clara and National Gallery, London

 The app will allow people to walk through a number of Florence’s long-destroyed churches and buildings and see how paintings, altarpieces, furnishings and street shrines now in museums around the world would have looked like in the places they were originally designed for.

-The project, led by Professor Fabrizio Nevola from the University of Exeter, is one of four art history projects funded by the Getty Foundation to promote the use of geospatial and digital mapping tools to document and analyze cultural sites around the world.
+The project, led by Professor Fabrizio Nevola from the University of Exeter, is one of four art history projects funded by the Getty Foundation to promote the use of geospatial and digital mapping tools to document and analyse cultural sites around the world.
 The grants also represent a new approach that moves digital art history practice away from standalone solutions and toward shared learning opportunities.

 “Technology is truly an area that benefits from collaboration, so we’ve brought this approach to our grantmaking,” says Joan Weinstein, acting director of the Getty Foundation.
 "Funding scholars who work together in a common area, in this case digital mapping, can help them learn from one another and push the whole field forward."